 2. Scholarship Money Goes To Students That Raise The Medians

 Schools want students who help raise or help maintain their LSAT and GPA medians.
 They do this for two reasons.
 The first is not so noble: high student numbers help them in the US News law school rankings.
 The second reason is more legitimate: students with high numbers tend to perform better in law school.
-However, really, we can ignore reason number two when it comes to discussing scholarship money.
-Really, schools use scholarships to attract high LSAT/GPA candidates so they can jockey for position in the rankings.
+However, we can ignore reason number two when it comes to discussing scholarship money.
+Schools use scholarships to attract high LSAT/GPA candidates so they can jockey for position in the rankings.

 An alternative way to explain this is by yield.
-Schools have a harder time attracting high scoring students, who will tend to enroll in more prestigious programs.
+Schools have a harder time attracting high-scoring students, who will tend to enroll in more prestigious programs.
 These students are low-yield, meaning they’ll accept offers at a lower rate.
 Schools then use money to tempt them to come to their school instead of X slightly more prestigious school.
 They don’t do this with students whose numbers are lower because those students are likely to attend without the additional incentives.
 Those students are much higher yield.

-What this means for you is that if you need a scholarship, you should be aiming for school where one or both of your numbers are above the school’s medians (measured by the stats for the prior years enrolling class).
+What this means for you is that if you need a scholarship, you should be aiming for a school where one or both of your numbers are above the school’s medians (measured by the stats for the prior years enrolling class).
 Preferably, you want your numbers at the 75th percentile or higher.
 However, do not forgo applying to higher ranked schools just because you think it’s likely you won’t get a scholarship.
 Those offers might help you get a bigger scholarship when you negotiate down the road.
 We talk a little more about that here.

 This advice doesn’t quite hold true for URM applicants.
-Generally a wider range of scores might draw scholarships for a URM applicant.
+In general, a wider range of scores might draw scholarships for a URM applicant.
 The best way to research scores that have drawn scholarship money for other applicants in the past is by sifting through the data on the website Law School Numbers.
 They have data for both URM and non-URM applicants.

 3. Only Your Highest LSAT Score Matters

-I argued recently that anyone getting an LSAT score in the 150s the first time around should retake.
-I stand firm in that opinion.
+I recently argued that anyone getting an LSAT score in the 150s the first time around should retake.
+While it may be somewhat controversial, stand firm in that opinion.

 4. Right Now, There Is Such A Thing As Too Low